cta-observatory/ctapipe/docs/api-reference/io/index.rst

-This module provides a set of *monitoring sources* (currently only the `~ctapipe.io.HDF5MonitoringSource`) that are `~ctapipe.core.TelescopeComponent` instances, which gather monitoring information for different monitoring types from an input file or stream and fill the monitoring information as a `~ctapipe.containers.MonitoringContainer` into the provided `~ctapipe.containers.ArrayEventContainer`.
+This module provides a set of *monitoring sources* (currently only the `~ctapipe.io.HDF5MonitoringSource`) that are `~ctapipe.core.TelescopeComponent` instances, which gather monitoring information for different monitoring types from an input file or stream and fill the monitoring information as a `~ctapipe.containers.SubarrayMonitoringContainer` and `~ctapipe.containers.TelescopeMonitoringContainer` into the provided `~ctapipe.containers.SubarrayEventContainer`.

 `~ctapipe.io.MonitoringSource` instances are designed such that ctapipe can be independent of the file format used for monitoring data, and new formats may be supported by implementing a new `~ctapipe.io.MonitoringSource` in a plug-in.